 - Copy of the pages in your passport

-- Copy of any W-2’s or tax returns, if applicable
+- Copy of any W-2’s or tax returns, if applicable.

-What’s beneficial about an H-1B transfer is it can be applied for more than one employer simultaneously and there are no limits on the number of H-1B transfers you can get.
+What’s beneficial about an H-1B transfer is it can be applied for more than one employer simultaneously, and there are no limits on the number of H-1B transfers you can get.

-Because H-1B transfer petitions are not subject to the cap, the petition can be filed at any time and you are not limited to waiting until October to work.
+Because H-1B transfer petitions are not subject to the cap, the petition can be filed at any time, and you are not limited to waiting until October to work.

-Cap Exempt to Cap Subject
+Cap Exempt to Cap-Subject

 When it comes to an H-1B transfer, many people think that they can exploit this system by entering the U.S. through a cap-exempt employer and transferring their status to a cap-subject employer to avoid the cap altogether.
 Obviously, this is not possible.

-The reason that most H-1B transfer petitions are not cap-subject is because you have already been counted against the cap in the past.
+The reason that most H-1B transfer petitions are not cap-subject is that you have already been counted against the cap in the past.
 If you have not, then the next time you file a petition for a transfer, the USCIS will determine whether or not you are still cap-exempt.
 Therefore, if you entered the U.S. through a cap-exempt employer and you have a petition filed to transfer your status to a cap-subject employer, that petition will be entered into the cap.
-This means that it must be filed on the first business day in April and you will not be able to work for your new employer until October 1st of that year.
+This means that it must be filed on the first business day in April and you will not be able to work for your new employer until October 1 of that year.

 H-1B Transfer Premium Processing

 There are a few important points to remember about H-1B transfer petitions.
 The first is you must be employed on H-1B status the date that the transfer is filed with USCIS.
-The earliest day your are permitted to begin work is the day USCIS receives the I-129 transfer petition.
+The earliest day you are permitted to begin work is the day USCIS receives the I-129 transfer petition.

 Difference Between Regular and H-1B Transfer Premium Processing